tetra-code/cse_y2_notes/Q1/ML/week3.md

 If we have equal number of positive/negative neighbours:
 - choose an odd k (doesn't solve multi class)
+- To break ties:
     - randomly decide positive or negative
     - pick class with greater prior
     - use 1-nn classifier to decide

 To measure the distance:
 - Euclidean (numeric features)